Average Ocean Temperatures for Oregon

 Only the hardiest will want to stick more than their bare toe in the ocean off any Pacific beach in Oregon.
 The water throughout the year stays too cold for swimming without a wetsuit.

-These coastal water temperatures are averages compiled by the National Oceanographic Data Center.
-Actual ocean temperatures do vary from year to year depending upon the weather and the flow of ocean currents.
+These coastal water temperatures are averages compiled by the US National Oceanographic Data Center of the National Oceanic and Atmospheric Administration.